-- + Aliases must link to folders on the external drive; they cannot be aliased directly to files. - + An alias cannot refer to another alias. - The Mbox/Media, and Mbox/Models folders cannot be aliases.
+- + It is better to place the entire Mbox folder on an external drive, rather than only selected content. - + Aliases must link to folders on the external drive; they cannot link directly to files. - + An alias cannot refer to another alias. - + The Mbox/Media, and Mbox/Models folders cannot be aliases.